Vishaal-MK/dyte-extension/README.md

     deactivateTranscriptions,
     addTranscriptionsListerner,
     removeTranscriptionsListener
-} from '@dytesdk/bhasa-transcription';
+} from '@dytesdk/symbl-transcription';
 ```

-Now you can activate Bhasa transcriptions.
+Now you can activate Symbl transcriptions.

 ```
 activateTranscriptions({
     meeting: meeting, // From DyteClient.init
-    bhasaAccessToken: 'ACCESS_TOKEN_FROM_BHASA_IO',
+    symblAccessToken: 'ACCESS_TOKEN_FROM_SYMBL_AI',
 });
 ```